reactjs/react.dev/content/docs/hooks-faq.md

 ### Do Hooks cover all use cases for classes? {#do-hooks-cover-all-use-cases-for-classes}

 Our goal is for Hooks to cover all use cases for classes as soon as possible.
-There are no Hook equivalents to the uncommon `getSnapshotBeforeUpdate` and `componentDidCatch` lifecycles yet, but we plan to add them soon.
+There are no Hook equivalents to the uncommon `getSnapshotBeforeUpdate`, `getDerivedStateFromError` and `componentDidCatch` lifecycles yet, but we plan to add them soon.

 It is an early time for Hooks, and some third-party libraries might not be compatible with Hooks at the moment.